 These National Parks and wildlife reserves are home to a variety of mammals, reptiles and birds.

 Nepal is home to numerous national parks and wildlife reserves.
-After years of poaching, now these parks are working very hard towards conservation of wildlife.
+After years of poaching, now these parks are working very hard towards the conservation of wildlife.
 These places are sure to offer you a unique and refreshing wildlife experience.

 Here are a few national parks you should visit if you’re visiting Nepal: